ENCCS/hpda-python/content/parallel-computing.rst

 *subprocesses* instead of threads, where each subprocess is an independent Python process.

-.. callout:: Interactive environments

-   Functionality within multiprocessing requires that the ``__main__`` module be importable by children processes.
-This means that for example ``multiprocessing.Pool`` will not work in the interactive interpreter.
-A fork of multiprocessing, called ``multiprocess``, can be used in interactive environments like IPython sessions.

-One of the simplest ways to use ``multiprocessing`` is via ``Pool`` objects and the parallel ``Pool.map`` function.
-In the following code, we define a ``square`` function, call the ``cpu_count`` method to get the number of CPUs on the machine, and then initialize a Pool object in a context manager and inside of it call the ``Pool.map`` method to parallelize the computation:
+One of the simplest ways to use ``multiprocessing`` is via ``Pool`` objects and the parallel :meth:`Pool.map` function, similarly to what we saw for multithreading above.
+In the following code, we define a :meth:`square` function, call the :meth:`cpu_count` method to get the number of CPUs on the machine, and then initialize a Pool object in a context manager and inside of it call the :meth:`Pool.map` method to parallelize the computation:

 .. code-block:: python